ESHackathon/eshackathon.github.io/collections/_posts/2019-03-15-building-metafor.md

 tags: interviews
 ---
 <div class="clearfix">
 Wolfgang is associate professor of statistics at Maastricht University.
-In addition to a successful career in meta-research, Wolfgang's hugely-influential software package 'metafor' is the default method for meta-analysis in R. Here Wolfgang answers some our questions about his work and the importance of open science.
+In addition to a successful career in meta-research, Wolfgang's hugely-influential software package 'metafor' is the default method for meta-analysis in R. Here Wolfgang answers some of our questions about his work and the importance of open science.
 </div>
 <br>